These Strawberry Cupcakes are made with fresh, juicy strawberries and topped with a delicious vanilla buttercream frosting.

 - 1 tsp. vanilla extract

-Bake for approximately 15 minutes or until cupcakes bounce back when pressed.
+- Bake for 12-15 minutes or until cupcakes bounce back when gently touched.
 Let cool completely on cooling rack before frosting.